Skip to main content

 The original Harvard Biomedical Accelerator was launched in 2007 and expanded in 2013 as the Blavatnik Biomedical Accelerator at Harvard University, through the generosity of a major gift from the Blavatnik Family Foundation.

-To date, it has provided more than $28 million in direct research support to 158 projects from across the University.
-Funded technologies have included therapeutics (oncology, metabolic disease, diabetes, immuno-inflammatory disease, infectious diseases, and neurodegeneration), diagnostics/biomarkers, instruments, and other biomedical technologies.
-The 25 new startups that have launched to commercialize Accelerator-funded innovations have collectively raised over $2.8 billion in equity financing.
+To date, the Accelerator has provided more than $30 million in direct research funding to 169 projects from across the University.
+The supported projects encompass a wide range of areas, including novel drug discovery platforms, therapeutics development, diagnostics and biomarkers, medical devices, instruments, and other biomedical technologies.
+The 27 new startups that have been launched to commercialize Accelerator-funded innovations have collectively raised over $2.9 billion in equity financing.

-In all, the Blavatnik Biomedical Accelerator's partnered technologies and collaborative research projects have generated more than $84 million in licensing revenue and research funding, supporting continued discovery and innovation at Harvard.
+In all, the Blavatnik Biomedical Accelerator's partnered technologies and collaborative research projects have generated more than $170 million in licensing revenue and research funding, supporting future discoveries and innovation at Harvard.

 We are committed to continuing that record of success through targeted translational research funding and strategic support.
 The following success stories illustrate the compelling track record of the Blavatnik Biomedical Accelerator.